TherapyNottingham/academic-kickstart/content/authors/justin-clark/_index.md

 # - Visitors
 ---

-Justin is a Psychotherapist and Supervisor at his private practice in Nottingham.
+I am an [Accredited Psychotherapist and Supervisor](https://www.bacp.co.uk/profile/a49a6dca-4d90-e711-80e8-3863bb349ac0) with a private practice in Nottingham, and online.